raphaellc/HelpPlataform/README.md

-# HelpPlataform
+# HelpPlatform
- A Plataform for helping each other in calamity situation
+ A Platform for helping each other in calamity situation